Eye Health

 You may have heard that carrots are good for your eyes.
 Carrots contain carotenoids, a family of compounds that help protect the eyes, so there is some truth to this old adage.

-Astaxanthin is one of nature’s most powerful carotenoids (much stronger than carrots), and one that can actually cross the blood-retinal barrier which separates your bloodstream from your eyes.
-As such, astaxanthin can directly benefit eye health.
+Astaxanthin is a potent carotenoid (more so than beta-carotene from carrots), and one that can actually cross the blood-retinal barrier which separates your bloodstream from your eyes.
+As such, astaxanthin can directly support eye health.

-Oxidative stress is associated with the formation of many eye disorders, like age-related macular degeneration (ARMD) (1).
-The eye is particularly susceptible to this oxidative stress and astaxanthin has been shown to prevent oxidation of lipids in human lens cells (2).
-Another study observed astaxanthin reducing oxidative stress and inflammation in the eye of animal subjects (3).
+The eye is particularly susceptible to oxidative stress and astaxanthin has been shown to prevent oxidation of lipids in human lens cells (1).
+Another study observed astaxanthin reducing oxidative stress in the eye of animal subjects (2).

-The evidence is mounting, astaxanthin can be a powerful ally in eye health.
+Astaxanthin can be an ally in eye health.

 * Disclaimer